carlosback/carlos-stat579/README.md

 * For the last past months I've been coding hundreds of partisan Facebook pages/posts for my thesis.

-* I use iCloud, Evernote and Calendar to organize my work.
+* I use iCloud, Evernote and Calendar to organize my work/tasks.